validatedpatterns/docs/industrial-edge/troubleshooting.md

 ```

 When this happens, the pipeline may not entirely stop running.
 It is safe to stop/cancel the pipeline run, and
-desirable to do so, since multiple pipelines attempting to change the repo at the same time could cause more failures.
+desirable to do so, since multiple pipelines attempting to change the repository at the same time could cause more failures.

-**Resolution:** Run `make seed` in the root of the repo OR re-run the failed pipeline segment (e.g. seed-iot-frontend or seed-iot-consumer).
+**Resolution:** Run `make seed` in the root of the repository OR re-run the failed pipeline segment (e.g. seed-iot-frontend or seed-iot-consumer).

 We're looking into better long-term fixes for a number of the situations that can cause these situations as [#40](https://github.com/hybrid-cloud-patterns/industrial-edge/issues/40).

 #### Symptom: Error in "push-*" pipeline tasks

-**Cause:** Multiple processes or people were trying to make changes to the repo at the same time.
-The state of the repo changed in the middle of the process in such a way that the update was not a "fast-forward" in git terms.
+**Cause:** Multiple processes or people were trying to make changes to the repository at the same time.
+The state of the repository changed in the middle of the process in such a way that the update was not a "fast-forward" in git terms.

-**Resolution:** Re-run the failed pipeline segment OR run `make seed` from the root of your fork of the industrial-edge repo.
+**Resolution:** Re-run the failed pipeline segment OR run `make seed` from the root of your fork of the industrial-edge repository.

 It is also possible that multiple pipelines were running at the same time and were making conflicting changes.
 We recommend running one pipeline at a time.